What is Cognitive Behavioral Therapy?

 Your therapist might use different approaches to help you challenge those thoughts, such as cognitive restructuring, exposure therapy, or behavioral activation designed to increase engagement in the things you enjoy.

-• From relaxation techniques and problem-solving skills to assertiveness training, your therapist will work with you to hone the skills necessary for growth.
+• From relaxation techniques and problem-solving skills to assertiveness training, your therapist will work with your teen to hone the skills necessary for growth.

 Almost anyone struggling with negative thought patterns can benefit from CBT.

-• If you’re dealing with depression or anxiety, it can help you challenge negativity and develop ways to reduce avoidance behaviors.
+• If your teen is dealing with depression or anxiety, it can help you challenge negativity and develop ways to reduce avoidance behaviors.

 Next